enermaps/enermaps/cm/README.md

 See [test data](./multiply/testdata) for geojson file and geotiff file example.

 The variable ```params``` refers to the data provided by the form on the frontend.
-The method ```validate_params``` verify if the value enter by the user match with the schema of the ```schema.json``` file, see "Schema.json" section below.
+The method ```validate_params``` verify if the values enter by the user match with the schema of the ```schema.json``` file, see "schema.json" section below.

-All CM provide a output dictionary.
+All CM provide an output dictionary.
 The 3 keys required are as follows:

 * graphs
 * geofiles
 * values

-The schema of this dictionary have to be validated before it is sent to the frontend.
+The schema of this dictionary has to be validated before it is sent to the frontend.
 See [cm_output.py](./base/BaseCM/cm_output.py) for more information about the output json schema.

-Warning: the name of the function in the file `worker.py` corresponds to the name of the CM as it will appear in the front-end.
+Warning: the name of the function in the `worker.py` file corresponds to the name of the CM as it will appear in the front-end.
 Make sure that this name is unique, otherwise it will generate conflicts with other CMs.

 ## Test.py